rahul-tech03/Marketing-Platform-A-BTesting/README.md

 ## Credits

+This project was made possible by:

+- **Team Members**:
-- Rahul Patil(https://github.com/yourusername) - Creator and Maintainer
+  - Rahul Patil (https://github.com/yourusername) - Data Analysis and Visualization
-- Provider: Data provider kaggle
+  -
-- Tools Used: Python, Pandas, Matplotlib, GitHub, Jupyter Notebook
+- **Special Thanks**:
+  - [Ayushi Mishra]
+  - Open-source libraries such as Pandas, NumPy, and Matplotlib.